Creative Writing

 About the tutor

-Emma Must is a poet living in Belfast.
+Emma Must is a poet living in Belfast since 2011.
 She has more than a decade’s experience of facilitating creative writing workshops.
-Formerly a full-time environmental campaigner, in 2021 she completed a PhD in English (Creative Writing) at Queen’s University Belfast, focusing on ecopoetry.

-Emma’s poem ‘Toll’ won the Environmental Defenders Prize at the 2019 Ginkgo Awards.
-Her debut poetry collection, The Ballad of Yellow Wednesday (Valley Press, 2022), was longlisted for the Laurel Prize 2023 and Highly Commended in the Forward Prizes.
+Formerly a full-time environmental campaigner, she holds a PhD in English (Creative Writing) from Queen’s University Belfast, focusing on eco-poetry.
+Her debut poetry collection, The Ballad of Yellow Wednesday (Valley Press), was longlisted for the Laurel Prize 2023 and Highly Commended in the Forward Prizes.